 Creating a Cause: Abilities

-You can allow the team captain to enter pledges, so they can track gifts they get that aren't received online.
-This will take some oversight by you to ensure these are collected, but is easily viewed in the admin view for Causes.
+You can allow team captains/leaders to enter pledges, so they can track gifts that aren't received online.
+It will take some oversight by you to ensure these are collected.
+These can be seen in the admin view for Causes.

-You can allow your team members to have profiles or not (disallowing would only allow team captains to have profiles).
+You can allow your team members to have their profiles or not (disallowing would only allow team captains/leaders to have profiles).